jeyzer-community/jeyzer-recorder/src/main/doc/README.txt

 --------------------------------
 ===           FAQ            ===
 --------------------------------

+On Java 21, which method is the best to monitor virtual threads (or fibers) ?
+JMX, agent, Jstack, JFR ?
+None of them.
+In fact, Java 21 did enrich only the JDK jcmd tool to generate specific file dumps on disk.
+While waiting for a better support on the existing APIs, the Jeyzer Recorder is shipping the jcmd-periodic.bat in the <recorder home>/bin directory.
+The jcmd-periodic.bat will execute the jcmd tool periodically, even if it fails to connect to the target application.
+Edit it first to add the jcmd target before executing it.
+The jcmd target can be retrieved with the jps tool.
+By default, the jcmd target is DemoVT21 which corresponds to the Jeyzer Virtual Threads demo.
+Dumps are generated in the <jeyzer home>/work/recorder/<jcmd target> directory.

 JMX and Jstack methods : what if the java monitored process is not available ?
 If the server to monitor is not started, Jeyzer Recorder will retry periodically to connect to it.